 - Product Displacement: Originally, the boy on the backglass was drawn wearing a blue baseball cap with the Chicago Cubs' "C" logo on it.
 Soon after production started, however, Williams was informed that they could not use the logo.
 In response, stickers with the Williams' "W" were used to cover up the letter "C"; the artwork was later modified to use the Williams' "W" instead.

-- Shout-Out: The Whirlwind pinball could be seen as a Shout Out to Bally's classic Fireball, which was renown for having a spinning disc in the middle of the playfield, called the "Whirlwind Spinner".
+- Shout-Out: This could be seen as a Shout Out to Bally's classic Fireball, which was renowned for having a spinning disc in the middle of the playfield, called the "Whirlwind Spinner".

 - Signature Style: The fan and rotating discs, and the "bumper shot" through the Lo Pressure bumpers.

 - Skill Shot: Hitting the "Feel", "The", and "Power" drop targets nets 300K, 200K, and 100K points, respectively.
 Hitting more than one adds their values together.

 - Spectacular Spinning: Both the Spinner and the rotating discs, though the latter screws with the ball.

 - Spiritual Successor: Sega Pinball's Twister can be considered one due to the similar theme, spinning discs on the playfields, and the fan that blows air on you when playing multiball.